Fabio Capello: 2010 World Cup

 In March 2010, England played a friendly against Egypt and beat the African champions 3–1.
 Two months later, in the last home match before the World Cup, they beat Mexico by the same scoreline.
 In May 2010, England played a friendly against Japan at UPC-Arena, Graz, and won 2–1.
 The two goals conceded by Japan were both own goals by Marcus Tanaka and Yuji Nakazawa.
 After constant speculation linking him with the vacant managerial post at Inter Milan, on 2 June 2010, Capello committed himself to the England job until at least after Euro 2012.
 England's build-up to the World Cup started badly, with John Terry being stripped of the captaincy by Capello after his involvement in a tabloid scandal in February 2010.

 Terry's successor as captain, Rio Ferdinand, was injured in a training session prior to England's opening match, resulting in his withdrawal from the squad.
 England drew the first game 1–1 with the United States due to an error by goalkeeper Robert Green, after which Capello declared the tournament Adidas Jabulani ball was "impossible to control".
 This was followed by a poor display against Algeria, leading to a 0–0 draw and widespread criticism of both Capello and the England team.
+Two days after the Algeria match in a media interview, John Terry hinted at dissatisfaction with Capello's team selection and stated that the players were bored with little to do in the evenings at their training base; he also said that a clear-the-air team meeting would take place that evening.
+The next day, Capello responded by saying that Terry had made "a very big mistake" in challenging his authority to the media.
 On 23 June, Capello led England into the round of 16 of the World Cup after they beat Slovenia 1–0.
 However, they were beaten in their first knockout match 4–1 by Germany.